 Although many people only know him for Dracula, this was not his only novel.
 Stoker was in fact a fairly proficient writer who had a number of other titles to his name.
 Books such as Lady Athlyne and The Lady of The Shroud showcased his writing style to great effect and ensure he left a fine literary legacy behind.

 Interestingly, it was not always horror that Stoker wrote about but a fair share of his output lay in that area.
-Although he wrote 12 other novels in all, Dracula was his most famous one by far and the one most people associate with him.
+Although he wrote 12 other novels in all, Dracula was his most famous one by far.
+And the one most people associate with him.

 09 – He Gained A Degree in Mathematics